rod-chapman/SPARKNaCl/README.md

 2. Strengthen types in sparknacl.ads - for example use different named types for each distinct flavour of key and nonce to prevent them being confused.
 (Done 12/11/19)

 3. Use limited-private, volatile types for keys and nonces, and provide an explicit "Sanitize" procedure for them.
+(Done 18/11/19)

 4. Split into one child package for each major functional area, so SPARKNaCl.Secret_Box.Open instead of SPARKNaCl.Crypto_Secretbox_Open for example.
 (Done 6/11/2019)